SafeShift: Safety-Informed Distribution Shifts for Robust Trajectory Prediction in Autonomous Driving: Scenario Scoring

+We start by hierarchically aggregating the base features to create overall trajectory and scene scores as follows.
+Let $\mathbf{V}_{ind}$ be the total set of extracted individual features, $\mathbf{V}_{soc}$ be the set of social features, and $v \in \mathbf{V}$ represent a single feature taken from one of these sets (\exempli acceleration, TTC, etc.).
+Then, let $v_{t}^{(i)}$ be such an extracted individual feature $v$ for trajectory $i$ at timestep $t$.
+Similarly, $v_{t}^{(i, j)}$ denotes a social feature over trajectories $i$ and $j$ together.

-To combine the extracted base features, we aggregate the individual features to an individual score.
-We take the maximum value for each metric incurred over the course of the trajectory, and then linearly combine them according to the weights specified in \cite{glasmacher2022automated}.
-Note that we do not perform any sort of value detection thresholding, to decrease empiricism.
-Next, for each pair of trajectories, we compute an interaction score, by linearly combining these features in an analogous manner.
-An agent's trajectory score is then computed by adding together its individual score with the interaction score of all interaction pairs it is involved in.
+To combine these extracted base features, we first convert them to a form in which a larger value corresponds to more safety-relevance (\idest for features such as speed, we use $v$ directly, but for features such as TTC, we use $1/v$).
+We then aggregate the individual features into an individual score.
+We take the maximum value for each metric incurred throughout the trajectory and then linearly combine them according to weights specified in \cite{glasmacher2022automated}; let these weights be denoted as $\mathbf{W}_{ind}$ and $\mathbf{W}_{soc}$.
+Then, a trajectory's individual score is expressed in \Cref{eq:individual_score}, where ``$\ \cdot \ $'' denotes the vector scalar product: